kentlouisetonino/knowledge-c-language/01-sololearn-introduction-to-C/03-functions-arrays-pointers/06-more-on-pointers.md

 > - Besides using `+` and `-` to refer to the next and previous <br />
     memory locations, you can use the assignment operators to change <br />
     the address the pointer contains.

+> - When a pointer is incremented, the memory address increases by the <br />
+    number of bytes being pointed to.